alces-software/flight-terminal-services-client/notes/process/deployment-process.md

  1. Determines the next tag to use (e.g., 201704.15).
  2. Creates a new release branch (e.g., release/201704.15).
- 3. Bumps the version files used by the client and server.
+ 3. Bumps the version files used by the launch client, manage client and server.
  4. Runs the `./bin/deploy.sh` script.
  5. Promotes the staging app to production app.
  6. Merges, tags and pushes to github.

 ## What does deploy.sh do?

- 1. Builds the client.
+ 1. Builds the launch client, token generator client and admin app client.
- 2. Commits the built client to the server's public directory.
+ 2. Commits the built clients to the server's public directory.
  3. Performs git magic to push only the server directory to the `dokku-staging` remote.
  4. The dokku remote builds the server application using a standard ruby build pack.
+ 5. Performs git magic to push only the manage directory to the `dokku-manage-staging` remote.
+ 6. The dokku remote builds the manage server and client applications using a standard ruby build pack.
- 5. Removes the built client from the server's public directory.
+ 7. Removes the built clients from the server's public directory.

 ## What can go wrong and how do we fix it?